Prepare Your Home for Winter with First Saturday Lime

 When temperatures hover around 70 degrees, fleas begin hatching in very large numbers.
 Use a yard spreader on the lowest setting to treat the yard at least once a month.
 After applying, wait 2 days to water.

-For outdoor dogs:
+For your outdoor dog areas:

 In the fall season, ticks flock to leaf piles, tall grass, trees, and high traffic pet areas like the outside feed or water bowl.
 Apply a 1/8 inch layer of First Saturday Lime in areas you want to protect.